Dissertation and Thesis Submission

 4. Review the Deadlines

 The last day to file your manuscript is typically the last business day of the quarter.
 Deadlines for the current year are posted in a chart on the Graduation Procedures page.
-You must submit the final version of the dissertation/thesis and all additional paperwork, including the original completed Signature Approval Page and Final Defense form, by 12:00pm (noon) on the deadline date.
+You must submit the final version of the dissertation/thesis and all additional paperwork, including the completed Signature Approval Page and Final Defense Form (both submitted via R'Grad), by 12:00pm (noon) on the deadline date.

 5. Submit the Dissertation/Thesis for Format Review